orangeadmtl/oaAnsible/README.md

 This playbook configures the following on your macOS devices:

 - Install Xcode Command Line Tools using `elliotweiser.osx-command-line-tools` role
-- Manage Homebrew, packages, and cask applications using `geerlingguy.mac.homebrew` role
-- Manage Mac App Store applications using `geerlingguy.mac.mas` role
-- Configure the Dock using `geerlingguy.mac.dock` role
 - Set up Python environment using pyenv
-- Configure Node.js and npm
+- Configure Node.js and npm using NVM
 - Install and configure Tailscale for secure networking
-- Install and configure monitoring tools
-- Configure macOS-specific settings
 - Configure sudoers

 ## Usage